Gordon-Lenz/hvac_control/readme.md

 3. Activate the virtual environment: `source hvac_env/bin/activate`
 4. Install the required libraries: `pip install -r requirements.txt`
 5. Configure your SQL Server connection details in `config.ini`.
-6. Update `pin_mappings.json` with your actual relay and sensor pin assignments.
+6. Update `pin_mappings.json` with your actual sensor and relay pin assignments.
 7. Run the `main.py` script.

 ## Usage

 * The script will create the necessary database schema and tables if they don't exist.
-* It will start logging simulated temperature data to the database (replace with actual sensor readings later).
+* It will start logging sensor data to the database.
 * You'll need to implement your HVAC control logic in the `main.py` file based on your specific requirements.

 ## Contributing